marcduiker/azure-functions-university/lessons/dotnet6/http/README.md

 |8|[More info](#8-more-info)

 > 📝 **Tip** - If you're stuck at any point you can have a look at the [source code](../../../src/dotnet6/http/AzFuncUni.Http) in this repository.

+> 📝 **Tip** - If you have questions or suggestions about this lesson, feel free to [create a Lesson Q&A discussion](https://github.com/marcduiker/azure-functions-university/discussions/categories/lesson-q-a) here on GitHub.

 ---